dsmartinezlopez/Portafolio_Data_Analysis/README.md

 This repository serves as a collection of projects that demonstrate my ability to transform raw data into actionable insights, supporting data-driven decision-making.

 I am excited to bring my technical and analytical skills to the field of data analysis as an aspiring Data/BI Analyst.
-I focus on the entire analytical workflow: from querying and cleaning data to building interactive dashboards and telling a compelling story with findings, all of this using SQL, Python, Power BI and Tablueau.
+I focus on the entire analytical workflow: from querying and cleaning data to building interactive dashboards and telling a compelling story with findings, all of this using SQL, Python, Power BI and Tableau.

 This portfolio is a testament to my problem-solving approach, attention to detail, and my drive to derive meaningful answers from data.